nameko/nameko-grpc/README.md

 ## Implementation Notes

-GRPC is built on HTTP2, so nameko-grpc relies heavily on the [hyper-h2](https://python-hyper.org/projects/h2/en/stable/) library.
+gRPC is built on HTTP2, so nameko-grpc relies heavily on the [hyper-h2](https://python-hyper.org/projects/h2/en/stable/) library.
 H2 is a finite state-machine implementation of the HTTP2 protocol, and its documentation is very good.
 The code in nameko-grpc is much more understandable when you're familiar with h2.

 Much of the heavy-lifting in nameko-grpc is done by either the server or client subclasses of `ConnectionManager`.
 A `ConnectionManager` handles a single HTTP2 connection, and implements the handlers for each HTTP2 event on that connection (e.g. `request_received` or `stream_ended`).
 See: